UK Tax Strategy

 The Group manages risks to ensure compliance with legal requirements to ensure the payment of the right amount of tax in line with statutory deadlines.

-The Group does not undertake tax planning unrelated to commercial transactions.
+The Group does not undertake tax planning unrelated to commercial transactions and does not use tax havens to manage taxes.

-As part of its commercial transactions, the Group seeks to utilize available tax incentives, reliefs, and exemptions in accordance with, and in the spirit of, tax legislation.
+As part of its commercial transactions, the Group seeks to utilise available tax incentives, reliefs, and exemptions in accordance with, and in the spirit of, tax legislation.

-Where the tax impact of a transaction is complex or where tax legislation is unclear the Group seeks third party advice to ensure that the tax position adopted is expected to be acceptable to HMRC.
+Where the tax impact of a transaction is complex or where tax legislation is unclear the Group seeks third party advice to ensure that the tax position adopted is expected to be acceptable to the relevant tax authorities.

-The Group seeks to have a constructive and transparent relationship with HMRC.
-The Group does not have a dedicated CCM.
-The Group seeks to communicate to HMRC any significant developments in its business, including future and retrospective tax risks and interpretation of the law in relation to all relevant taxes where appropriate.
+The Group seeks to have a constructive and transparent relationship with tax authorities.
+The Group seeks to communicate to tax authorities any significant developments in its business, including future and retrospective tax risks and interpretation of the law in relation to all relevant taxes where appropriate.

-The Group discloses all relevant facts and identifies any transactions or issues where it considers there is the potential for the tax treatment to be uncertain when submitting tax computations and returns to HMRC.
+The Group discloses all relevant facts and identifies any transactions or issues where it considers there is the potential for the tax treatment to be uncertain when submitting tax computations and returns.

-Should any inadvertent errors be identified in submissions made to HMRC the Group fully disclose these as soon as reasonably practicable after they are identified.
+Should any inadvertent errors be identified in submissions the Group fully discloses these as soon as reasonably practicable after they are identified.

-This UK Tax Strategy was approved by the Board of Directors of Dalton Topco Limited on 31st May 2024 for and on behalf of the Group.
+This Tax Strategy was approved by the Board on 23rd May 2025 for and on behalf of the Group.